About Colin Davin

 “Some of the finest interpretations I’ve heard… achingly beautiful… a thoughtful, perceptive interpretation, filled with details often missed.”

 Hailed as “the real thing, a player with a virtuoso’s technique, a deeply expressive musicianship, and a probing imagination” (American Record Guide) who “has the distinct ability to wring the depths of expressiveness from all that he plays” (Classical Guitar Magazine), and for his “precision, musical intelligence and passion” (Cleveland Classical), guitarist Colin Davin has emerged as one of today’s most dynamic artists.
-Recent highlights include concertos with the Wisconsin Chamber Orchestra, Aiken Symphony Orchestra, New Mexico Philharmonic, Lake Placid Sinfonietta, Lakeside Symphony Orchestra, Champaign-Urbana Symphony Orchestra, and Richmond Symphony; collaborations with Sharon Isbin at the 92nd Street Y, Chautauqua Institution, and Baltimore Classical Guitar Society; and performances with violinist Tessa Lark and cellist Edward Arron.
+Performance highlights include a 2023 solo tour of Australia and New Zealand; concertos with the Pennsylvania Chamber Orchestra, Wisconsin Chamber Orchestra, Aiken Symphony Orchestra, New Mexico Philharmonic, Lake Placid Sinfonietta, and Richmond Symphony; collaborations with Sharon Isbin at the 92nd Street Y and Chautauqua Institution; and performances with violinist Tessa Lark and cellist Edward Arron.

-An active player in the American contemporary music scene, he has performed with Contemporaneous, Talea Ensemble, Nu Deco Ensemble, Present Music, Axiom, Aspen Contemporary Ensemble, ensemblenewSRQ, and Mimesis Ensemble.
-Colin has premiered dozens of new works, and currently operates the Century Guitar Project, an initiative that promotes new repertoire for the guitar through commissioning, performance, and recording.
+An active player in the American contemporary music scene, he has performed with Contemporaneous, Talea Ensemble, Nu Deco Ensemble, 21st Century Consort, Present Music, Axiom, Aspen Contemporary Ensemble, ensemblenewSRQ, and Mimesis Ensemble.
+Davin has premiered dozens of new works, and continues to promote new repertoire for the guitar through commissioning, performance, and recording.
+He serves on the board for the Cleveland Uncommon Sound Project (CUSP), an organization dedicated to strengthening the artistic engagement of Northeast Ohio by championing the creation and performance of new music.

-In demand for his insights in masterclasses and lectures, he has been invited to teach in a guest capacity at institutions including The Juilliard School, the Peabody Institute, Oberlin Conservatory, University of Cincinnati College-Conservatory of Music, Arizona State University, and the Aspen Music Festival and School.
-He has won numerous prizes in international competitions and was a two-time finalist in the Guitar Foundation of America International Concert Artist Competition.
+Colin Davin is the Director of Guitar Studio and Associate Professor of Guitar at Shenandoah Conservatory in Winchester, Virginia.
+He previously served as Co-Head of the guitar department at the Cleveland Institute of Music, and on the faculty of the Baldwin Wallace Conservatory.
+In demand for his insights in masterclasses and lectures, he has been invited to teach in a guest capacity at institutions including The Juilliard School, Peabody Institute, Oberlin Conservatory, University of Cincinnati College-Conservatory of Music, University of Western Australia, New Zealand School of Music-Te Kōkī, Arizona State University, Aspen Music Festival and School, and more.
+He has won numerous prizes in international competitions, and was a two-time finalist in the Guitar Foundation of America International Concert Artist Competition.
 He holds a Master of Music from The Juilliard School, where he studied with Sharon Isbin; a Bachelor of Music from the University of Southern California with William Kanengiser; and underwent preparatory studies at the Cleveland Institute of Music with Jason Vieaux.

 Bach: Prelude from Cello Suite No.6